 I’ve always been so in love with makeup and being able to enhance natural features.
 I went to a private school where having a skill in hair and makeup didn’t really count… so I never really felt I’d found what I was good at.
 Two years ago I decided to do what I love, so I started working at a skincare counter while doing the professional Makeup Artistry course with QC.
 When I felt I’d had the experience and had the skills I needed, not just with makeup but with the business side as well, I started up on my own!
 I just realized I had to do what I was passionate about.

-What are a few of the biggest challenges you’ve faced while building up your own makeup business?
+What are a few of the biggest challenges you’ve faced while starting your makeup business?